-Some of you may know that I work in marketing and am really passionate about creating new things and making them grow.
-I've also noticed that I have a few followers on Instagram that have started their own business, so I wanted to write about some of the marketing techniques that I have come across that are perfect for helping businesses grow, with examples of how successful companies have used these strategies in the past.
+Recently I've noticed that I have a few followers on Instagram that have started their own business, so I wanted to write about some of the marketing techniques that I have come across in my day job as marketer for startups that are perfect for helping businesses grow, with examples of how successful companies have used these strategies in the past.

 Referral marketing is a strategy whereby you turn your customers into your biggest promoters.
 It’s slightly different to the more recognisable influencer marketing tactic because it doesn’t rely on your customer having a large audience, they just need to pass knowledge to their circle of friends and family.